Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Eshan Chattopadhyay for discussions regarding non-malleable two-source extractors, and to Dana Ron for discussions regarding tolerant testing.
 We are deeply indebted to Jyun-Jie Liao for pointing out an error in the proof of~\cite[Lem.~9.7]{GW:rso-vo}.
+We are also grateful to the reviewers of this journal for their extremely careful reading of the paper and for their numerous comments.
 Oded Goldreich is a Meyer W.~Weisgal Professor at the Faculty of Mathematics and Computer Science of the Weizmann Institute of Science, Rehovot, {\sc Israel}.
 His research was partially supported by the Israel Science Foundation (grant No.~1041/18) and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~819702).
 Avi Wigderson is the Herbert Maass Professor at the School of Mathematics of the Institute for Advanced Study in Princeton, NJ 08540, {\sc USA}.
 His research was partially supported by NSF grant CCF-1900460.